mduccc/in_app_console/README.md

-## From the Idea to code
+## From pain point  to Idea

+**Pain point**
-Developers can build and view logs, but testers normally can't.
+- Developers can build and view logs, but testers normally can't.

-Whenever a tester reports a bug, they can also view the in-app logs, making the debugging process much faster.
+- In micro-frontend architecture, it's difficult to track logs when each module logs differently.

+**Idea**
+- The package bridges that gap by providing unified in-app log viewing.
+- Enables both developers and testers to easily check logs across all modules in one centralized console, making debugging faster and bug reports more detailed.

 ## Designed for Micro-frontend architecture
 ```